riupie/riupie.github.io/content/blog/send-event-viewer-log-to-grafana-loki/index.md

 ### 1. Download promtail binary
 To collect log from vent Viewer on Windows Server, we need to setup promtail.
 Binary file can be downloaded in [here](https://github.com/grafana/loki/releases/download/v2.5.0/promtail-windows-amd64.exe.zip).
 Move the exctracted file to `C:\Program Files\promtail`, see below for detail.
 ![Promtail Directory](imgs/promtail-dir.png)
+For new installation, it should be contain only the binary file `promtail-windows-amd64.exe`.

 ### 2. Create promtail configuration
-For new installation, it should be contain only the binary file `promtail-windows-amd64.exe`.
-Then, create promtail configuration `promtail-local-config.yaml` with following content.
+Create promtail configuration file `promtail-local-config.yaml` with following content.
 ```yaml
 server:
   http_listen_port: 9080